Von Neumann rho invariants and torsion in the topological knot concordance group: Introduction

 \begin{reptheorem}{twist theorem} For $x$ an integer, let $n(x) = -x^2-x-1$.
 For $x\ge2$, the set containing the $n(x)$-twist knots, $\{T_{-7}, T_{-13},T_{-21} \dots\}$, is linearly independent in $\C$. \end{reptheorem}

 In related work, a similar set, neither containing nor contained by the one presented here, is given by Tamulis \cite[corollary 1.2]{Tamulis}.
 In \cite{knotconcordanceandtorsion}, Livingston and Naik find that twist knots which are of algebraic order 4 are of infinite concordance order.
+In \cite{LiN1} they find many large families of algebraic order four twist knots are linearly independent.
 In \cite{polynomialSplittingOfCG} Kim uses results of Gilmer to prove that except for the unknot, the $-1$-twist knot and the $-2$-twist knot, no nontrivial linear combination of twist knots is ribbon. {In \cite[Corollary 1.3]{Lis1}, Lisca establishes the smooth concordance order of the twist knots (and of two-bridge knots in general).
 In the topological setting the concordance order of the twist knots is in general unknown, to say nothing of their linear independence.}